1A-32 Archaeological Research Permit for Work on State Lands in Florida

-To obtain an archaeological research permit, the project archaeologist must be a professional who meets the qualifications of the Register of Professional Archaeologists.
-An RPA holds a graduate degree with a specialization in archaeology (thesis or dissertation track), meets the professional archaeology experience requirements, and abides by the Code of Conduct and Standards of Research Performance of the Register of Professional Archaeologists.
+To obtain an archaeological research permit, the project archaeologist must be a professional who meets the Secretary of Interior's Professional Standards for Archeology.
+SOI qualified archaeologists hold a graduate degree in anthropology, archaeology, or a closely related field; have at least a year of professional experience in archaeology; and have demonstrated the ability to carry research to completion.
 All professional archaeologists should adhere to the Society for American Archaeology Principles of Ethics.
 Research Permits will not be issued to individuals with overdue permits, unless the Bureau of Archaeological Research has granted an extension.

 Permit requests must include a completed permit application form, a GIS shapefile of the project area (preferred) or a detailed map, a concise research design, resumes of the Principal Investigator and Field Director, and demonstration that all other required permits and permissions have been obtained.
 The main goal of requiring a permit for archaeological projects on state lands is to limit research to responsible professionals.
 Additionally, we review each permit application to make sure the proposed work is necessary, well-planned, and feasible.
 Strong permit applications have clear, well-reasoned objectives and methods designed to address the goals of the project.